ZaidaTek/ZaidaScope/ReadMe.md

 ## Background

-ZaidaScope is an open-source software that was born out of the libraries of a commercial client's request for a **low-cost alternative to using traditional and expensive aftermarket DAQ hard- and software** to monitor analog input channels on a PC.
+ZaidaScope is an open-source software that was born out of the libraries created for a commercial client's request for a **low-cost alternative to using traditional and expensive aftermarket DAQ hard- and software** to monitor analog input channels on a PC.

 The AT328P was chosen, as its low cost, abundance, bit-depth and sampling rate were all deemed to be sufficient for the task.